1221206/Parameter-Estimation-Li-ion-cells-by-EIS/README.md

 # METHODOLOGY

 Here I have used multivariate regression model to estimate our _four_ cell parameters.
 As a thumb rule I have made sure that the **_RMSE_** error is less than 2%.
 The number of iterations used can be changed according to the error.
 PyTorch library is used here to implement the regression model.

+***Note*** that since we are using a simple regression technique the model is highly dependent on initial parameter values hence start with a standard initial value.